ortus-docs/qb-docs/installation-and-usage.md

 ```

 You can always bypass inference for an individual value by passing a [custom query parameter](query-builder/building-queries/parameters-and-bindings.md#custom-parameter-types) with an explicit `cfsqltype`.

+Numeric arrays use a common type that covers their members, including explicit member SQL types.
+For example, an `INTEGER` and a `BIGINT` widen to `BIGINT`; an `INTEGER` and a `REAL` widen to `DOUBLE`.
+Unsafe combinations such as `BIGINT` with `DOUBLE` fall back to `VARCHAR`, or throw when `throwOnUnsafeNumericInference` is enabled.
+See [Numeric Lists](query-builder/building-queries/parameters-and-bindings.md#numeric-lists) for examples and precision limits.

 ## Integrating With FW/1